Owner of WA natural gas power plant sues state over of carbon-pricing law

 “We are reviewing the filing by Invenergy and [subsidiary] Grays Harbor Energy.
 As we work to implement the Climate Commitment Act and reduce the largest sources of carbon pollution in Washington, we are committed to following the direction set by Legislature,” the statement said.
 “We believe courts will find that the law and Ecology’s work to implement it are fully constitutional.”

 The Climate Commitment Act seeks to reduce Washington state greenhouse emissions from human sources to net-zero by 2050.
 It calls for a steadily declining cap in greenhouse gas emissions, and sets up a program where many of the largest emitters must purchase pollution allowances in auctions.
+Other state legislation passed in 2019 requires all state utilities by 2045 to move entirely to power sources that do not release greenhouse gases.

-Outgoing State Sen. Reuven Carlyle, D-Seattle, a legislative champion of the law, said he met many times with Invenergy representatives as they pressed their case that its plant should receive free allowances.
+Outgoing State Sen. Reuven Carlyle, D-Seattle, a legislative champion of the laws, said he met many times with Invenergy representatives as they pressed their case that its plant should receive free carbon allowances.
 Carlyle was convinced the free allowances Invenergy sought should only go to the state-regulated, investor-owned utilities — operators of the other 12 natural gas plants — to help cushion the costs to ratepayers in the transition to cleaner fuels.

 He said that Invenergy representatives never raised the constitutionality of the law in meetings with him.
 He called bringing up that argument in a lawsuit a “nuclear option.”